wakairo/cutb/README.md

 - A case where portability of unit tests is required or is thought to be important.
 - A case where there is a reason that requires running unit tests in multiple environments, such as to develop software that supports different operating systems, but it is difficult or impossible to make a testing framework work in all the multiple environments.
-- A case where because of the domain, internal structure, or something of the developing software, a unique testing system (such as classes, functions, or macros for the testing) have been constructed, so rich features of a testing framework is not important, and it is important to use different frameworks for different environments so that unit tests run stably without any troubles in each environment.
+- A case where because of the domain, internal structure, or something of the developing software, a unique testing system (such as classes, functions, or macros for the testing) have been constructed, so rich features of a testing framework are not important, and it is important to use different frameworks for different environments so that unit tests run stably without any troubles in each environment.
 - A case where developing software needs to run in restricted environment, and unit tests for the software also needs to run in the same environment.
 - A case of embedded software development where classes or functions are implemented and checked with unit tests on a personal computer with a productive environment and testing framework, and then they are checked with the same unit tests on a real device.